top of page

 Rio Grande City TX (Starr Co.)

-Svastra atripes is easily distinguished from other Svastra of the Valley by the predominantly black hairs covering its hind legs and abdomen.
+Epimelissodes atripes is easily distinguished from other Epimelissodes of the Valley by the predominantly black hairs covering its hind legs and abdomen.

 The male bee shown here has more typical hair coloration for the species.
 It appeared in Starr County in late June 2021, buzzing around devil’s claw (Proboscidea louisianica).